BBC-News/dockerflagpole/README.md

 * port - This is the port thaat the application will operate on.
 * source - The is the file that flagpole data will be read from and written to in an environment.
 * domain - This is not actively used at the moment but may prove useful later.
+* uses_s3 - This is a boolean to indicate if the environment will use S3 for its flagpole source.
+* s3_bucket - This is the name of the S3 bucket to use (only required if uses_s3 is true)

 Please refer to the operation section for more information on how each configuration value is used in each different environment.